From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Our Proposed Method:

 \subsection{Prompt Construction}

 Given a node $u$, the projector outputs a matrix $\Pi(f_\Phi(u)) = Z_u \in \mathbb{R}^{k \times h}$, which we refer to as a soft prompt embedding.
-This matrix is injected directly into the LLM's embedding space and interleaved with natural language token embeddings.
+This matrix is directly injected into the LLM's embedding space and interleaved with natural language token embeddings.

-For a node $v$ that we wish to explain, we consider its computation tree for GNN $\Phi$, denoted by $\mathcal{T}^\phi_v$. $\mathcal{T}^\phi_v$ is a tree with root node $v$ and depth $L$, the number of layers of $\Phi$, composed of all paths of length $L$ starting at $v$, with repetitions, concatenated to the root $v$.
-We construct the LLM input as a sequence of embeddings consisting of: \begin{itemize} \item Standard token embeddings for the system prompt and user instruction. \item A segment labeled ``Target Paper Embedding Representation,'' where we insert the soft prompt matrix $Z_v$ for the target node, bracketed by textual markers. \item An enumeration of the nodes in $\mathcal{T}^\phi_v$, where each node is encoded by interleaved natural language markers and its own soft-prompt embeddings. \item Final instructions text prompting the model to provide a summary and binary support decision for each computation tree node based on the embeddings. \end{itemize} The LLM sees the embedded GNN features as native tokens, enabling reasoning over both GNN's representation and natural language inputs. \textit{We give an example of the resulting prompt in \ref{appendix:example}.}
+For a node $v$ that we wish to explain, we consider its computation tree for GNN $\Phi$, denoted by $\mathcal{T}^\phi_v$. $\mathcal{T}^\phi_v$ is a tree with root node $v$ and depth $L$ (the number of layers of $\Phi$) composed of all paths of length $L$ starting at $v$, concatenated to the root $v$.
+We construct the LLM input as a sequence of embeddings consisting of: (i) Standard token embeddings for the system prompt and user instruction; (ii) The target node's $k$-token embedding $Z_v$---generated after enclosing the node's text descriptor by text markers; (iii) An enumeration of the nodes in $\mathcal{T}^\phi_v$, where each node is enclosed by text markers and its own soft-prompt embeddings; and (iv) Final query instructions.
+By treating the GNN embeddings as native tokens, the LLM reasons across both GNN representations and textual features (see Figure \ref{fig:prompt-response} and Appendix \ref{appendix:sample}).